lustraka/data-analyst-portfolio-project-2022/cs01_cds_methods/cs01_journal.md

-# Case Study CS01 Journal
+# Case Study 01 Journal

-This journal provides the oveview of case study's activities (transactions) for future reference.
-Steps taken are accompanied with effort records (in squared brackets) measured in fibonacci story points (fsp).
+This journal provides the overview of case study's activities (transactions) for future reference.
+Records of steps taken are accompanied with effort entries (in square brackets) measured in fibonacci story points (fsp).
+A part of the reflection process is moving recent journal entries into the archive section.

-## Design Next Steps
+## Design Document Transformations
-The *map citations in Kitchen (2021b)* process includes steps:
+The *map CSD methods based on Kitchen (2021b)* process includes steps:
-- process **cites**  triples and **instantiates** triples for CDS methods
+- process the **"cites"** type  triples and the **"instantiates"** type triples for CDS methods in Kitchen (2021b)
 - dump the knowledge base for manual embelishment
 - add titles of references
-- find out full text documents and choose at least 3 examples of each CDS method.
+- find out full text documents, choose at least 3 examples of each CDS method,
+- add the **"embodies"** type triples and elements with the `title` and `url` attributes by hand,
+- check the integrity of the knowledge base.

 ## Journal Recent Activities
 **2021-11-30 Tue**: